BEiT: BERT Pre-Training of Image Transformers: Experiments

 \paragraph{Fine-tuning to $384\times384$ resolution.} After fine-tuning with resolution $224\times224$, we additionally fine-tune the model on $384\times384$ images by $10$ more epochs.
 We follow the standard higher-resolution setting of DeiT~\citep{deit}, except using fewer epochs.
 Notice that we keep patch size the same for both $224\times224$ and $384\times384$ images.
 So the input sequence length of Transformers becomes longer for higher resolutions.
 Table~\ref{tbl:results:cls:imagenet} shows that higher resolution improves the \our{} results by $1+$ points on ImageNet.
 More importantly, \our{}$_{384}$ pretrained on ImageNet-1K even outperforms supervised pre-training ViT$_{384}$ that uses ImageNet-22K, when they use the same input resolution.

 \paragraph{Scaling up to larger size.} We further scale up \our{} to the large size (same as ViT-L).
 As shown in Table~\ref{tbl:results:cls:imagenet}, ViT$_{384}$-L is worse than ViT$_{384}$ on ImageNet, when training from scratch.
 The results verifies the data-hungry issue of vision Transformers.
 Supervised pre-training on ImageNet-22K partially relieves the issue, where ViT$_{384}$-L finally outperforms ViT$_{384}$ by $1.2$.
 In comparison, \our{}-L is better than \our{} by $2.0$, and \our{}$_{384}$-L outperforms \our{}$_{384}$ by $1.7$.
 In other words, the benefits of scaling up \our{} from base to large are greater than supervised pre-training with ImageNet-22K.
 More importantly, comparing between \our{}$_{384}$ with ViT$_{384}$ that conducts supervised pre-training on ImageNet-22K, the improvements of \our{} become greater along with scaling the size from base (i.e., $0.6$) to large (i.e., $1.1$).
-The results suggest that \our{} tends to help more for extremely larger models (such as 1B, or 10B), especially when labeled data are insufficient\footnote{\citet{scaling:vit} report that supervised pre-training of a 1.8B-size vision Transformer requires billions of labeled images.} to conduct supervised pre-training for such large models.
+The results suggest that \our{} tends to help more for extremely larger models (such as 1B, or 10B), especially when labeled data are insufficient\footnote{\citep{scaling:vit} report that supervised pre-training of a 1.8B-size vision Transformer requires billions of labeled images.} to conduct supervised pre-training\footnote{Appendix~\ref{app:cmp:supervised:pt} shows that \our{} fine-tuned on ImageNet-22K (14M) can match the performance of supervised pre-training on Google's in-house JFT-3B~\citep{scaling:vit}, while using 214x less labels.
+We also demonstrate that large-size \our{} fine-tuned on 70M labeled images can achieve $89.5\%$ top-1 accuracy on ImageNet and $58.4\%$ mIoU on ADE20K, creating new state-of-the-art results for large-size vision Transformers.} for such large models.

 \paragraph{Convergence curves.} Figure~\ref{fig:convergence} compares the convergence curves of the training-from-scratch and pre-training-then-fine-tuning paradigms.
 We find that fine-tuning \our{} not only achieves better performance, but also converging much faster than training DeiT from scratch.
 Moreover, fine-tuning \our{} can reach reasonable numbers within very few epochs.